mlcommons/medperf/docs/getting_started/model_owner_demo.md

 ## Overview

 In this guide, you will learn how a Model Owner can use MedPerf to take part in a benchmark.
-It's highly recommend that you to follow [this](../mlcubes/mlcube_models.md) or [this](../mlcubes/gandlf_mlcube.md) guide first to implement your own model MLCube and use it throughout this tutorial.
+It's highly recommend that you follow [this](../mlcubes/mlcube_models.md) or [this](../mlcubes/gandlf_mlcube.md) guide first to implement your own model MLCube and use it throughout this tutorial.
 However, this guide provides an already implemented MLCube if you want to directly proceed to learn how to interact with MedPerf.

 The main tasks of this guide are: